 The mean price trendline forecast

-The next big peak in prices won’t be until 2019-2021.
+The next big peak in prices won’t be until after 2022.
 These will be the years of the Great Confluence, when Baby Boomers and Gen Y hit California’s urban cores.
 Gen Y will flood into both rental and homebuying markets, whereas the Boomers will focus their energies almost solely in homebuying.

 Adaptable agents will pursue the long-term and recession-proof occupations of income property management, residential income sales and mortgage financing (private or institutional).
 These are each consistent moneymakers as they survive turmoil.
 People always need shelter and someone to arrange it.